How To Outsource Blog Writing to a Freelancer or Agency

 Commission a Sample

-Samples are the best tools you can use for evaluating writers.
-Having someone write a sample for you will give you a clear picture of that person’s writing ability.
+Samples are the best tools you can use for evaluating who you want to outsource blog writing.
+Having a writer write a sample for you will give you a clear picture of that person’s writing ability.
 Ideally, you should provide a sample prompt that is based on a real need for your business.

 It is best to commission samples rather than request them for free.
 First, this will mean that you can use the sample on your blog in most cases.
 Additionally, skilled writers are often unwilling to work for free (they don’t need to).
 So, by trying to pursue free samples, you may unintentionally narrow your search to writers who are more desperate for work.